About

 (photo by Daniela Hernández, HGSE Ed.M. ’22)

-Prior to joining The College of Wooster, Dr. García was the William P. Rice Associate Professor of English and Literature at Kenyon College, specializing in nineteenth-century multi-ethnic U.S. literature, postcolonial, and Latinx studies.
-Her teaching and research are interdisciplinary and mainly influenced by frameworks of discourse analysis, including transhemispheric, transcolonial, and post-nationalist approaches.
+Before joining The College of Wooster, Dr. García was the William P. Rice Associate Professor of English and Literature at Kenyon College, specializing in nineteenth-century multi-ethnic U.S. literature, postcolonial, and Latinx studies.
+Her teaching and research are interdisciplinary and mainly influenced by frameworks of discourse analysis, including trans-hemispheric, trans-colonial, and post-nationalist approaches.
 In 2019, Dr. García’s book on Gothic Geocultures: Nineteenth-Century Representations of Cuba in the TransAmerican Imaginary was published by The Ohio State University Press.

-During her 13 years at Kenyon, Dr. García won several awards for her teaching, including the Trustee Teaching Excellence Award, created by the Kenyon Board of Trustees to recognize faculty members for “exemplary teaching informed by creative scholarship.”
-She was awarded tenure by Kenyon in 2013, and in July 2014 was appointed as Kenyon’s first Associate Provost for Diversity, Equity, and Inclusion as part of then-President Sean Decatur’s historic initiative to create the Office of Diversity, Equity, and Inclusion.
+During her 13 years at Kenyon, Dr. García won several awards for her teaching, including the Trustee Teaching Excellence Award, established by the Kenyon Board of Trustees to recognize faculty members for “exemplary teaching informed by creative scholarship.”
+She received tenure in 2013, and in July 2014 was appointed as Kenyon’s first Associate Provost for Diversity, Equity, and Inclusion as part of then-President Sean Decatur‘s historic initiative to create the Office of Diversity, Equity, and Inclusion.
 In July 2015, she was promoted to Associate Provost for Faculty Development and worked in the Provost’s Office until June 2017.

-Before completing her doctoral studies at The Ohio State University, Dr. García was an award-winning newspaper and new media journalist and editor in San Juan, Puerto Rico.
-She lives in Williamstown, Massachusetts with her writer/editor husband and their rescued furry children (two cats and a Chihuahua).
+Before completing her doctoral studies at Ohio State University, Dr. García was an award-winning newspaper and new media journalist and editor in San Juan, Puerto Rico.
+She lives in Williamstown, Massachusetts, with her writer/editor husband and their rescued furry children (two cats and a Chihuahua).